What Is Amantadine?

 - Osmolex™ (amantadine ER) tablet

 How does it work?

 Amantadine was first used as an antiviral drug used to treat the flu.
 It is now only used in people with PD.
 The exact way amantadine works for people with PD is not fully understood.
 Doctors believe it may work by increasing the amount of dopamine in certain parts of the brain.
-This helps reduce dyskinesias.3,4
+This may be how it helps reduce dyskinesias.3,4

 What are the possible side effects?

 The most common side effects of amantadine include:1,3,5